 Drinking alcohol can lower blood sugar levels to the point of low blood sugar (hypoglycemia), causing

 serious symptoms.
-Keep careful track of your blood sugar levels when drinking
+Keep careful track of your blood sugar (glucose) levels when drinking

 alcohol.
-This is because certain diabetes medicines, including insulin, also
+This is important because some diabetes medicines, including insulin, also

-lower blood glucose

-levels.
-If blood glucose levels are too low, or if your stomach is empty, don't drink
+lower blood sugar levels.
+If blood sugar levels are too low, or if your stomach is

-The symptoms for drunkenness and hypoglycemia are similar.
-Symptoms may include fatigue,
+The symptoms for drunkenness and low blood sugar are similar.
+Symptoms may include

-Alcohol sometimes can also cause blood glucose levels to rise.
+Alcohol sometimes can also cause blood sugar levels to rise.
 This is because of the

 carbohydrates in certain drinks.
 Drinking alcohol while eating, or right before eating,

 can cause blood sugar levels to rise.
 This may be dangerous.
-Monitor your
+Watch your blood sugar

 If you are using carbohydrate counting to adjust insulin doses, don't count the alcohol